 The purpose of the IATA Standard Acceptance Checklist is to inform airlines and ground-handling agents of the minimum checks to execute in temperature sensitive healthcare shipments.
 That ensures that the process meets all the requirements established by the TCR.

-- Time & Temperature Acceptance Checklist (pdf).
-This document is also available in French (pdf) Spanish (pdf) German (pdf) and Russian (pdf)
+- IATA Acceptance Checklist for Time and Temperature Sensitive Healthcare Shipments.
+This document is available in English (pdf) French (pdf) and Spanish (pdf)

 - Download the Frequently Asked Questions regarding the Time & Temperature Acceptance Checklist (pdf)